rebelsky/csc207c/_mps/sorting.md

 ```
 [ ] Added new tests to `TestSorter.java`.
 [ ] No more than fifteen errors from `mvn checkstyle:check`.
-[ ] Appears to follow Google Java style guidelines for indentation and such.
 [ ] All sorting routines pass Sam's tests (conveniently available in
     `SortTools.java`.
     [ ] Insertion sort